kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ## Open Questions

+### Well-known values

 * Scopes between `Cluster` and `External` (e.g. VPC-internal, corporate WAN) are left to domain-prefixed values.
 Should the spec recommend a common domain prefix (e.g. `gateway.networking.k8s.io/VPC`, `gateway.networking.k8s.io/Internal`) for widely-used intermediate scopes, so that implementations converge on shared names rather than each inventing their own?
 This would provide a middle ground between the two well-known values and fully vendor-specific prefixes.

+### Status condition semantics

+* This GEP currently sets `Programmed=True` with a reason of `AddressesPartiallyAssigned` to surface partial address satisfaction.
+A dedicated condition for address routability (analogous to `ResolvedRefs` for references) seems more appropriate, so that users do not need to inspect the reason on an otherwise-successful `Programmed` condition.
+This should be revisited during Experimental.

+### Per-address attributes

+* Some implementations may need per-address configuration beyond `routability` (e.g. load balancer class, traffic policy).
+If so, the principle should be that addresses sharing the same routability value and IP family MUST produce equivalent routing results, but MAY carry distinct implementation-specific metadata.
+Whether and how to expose such metadata (and how to avoid an open-ended `map[string]string`) is currently deferred to a follow-on proposal.

+### External address provisioning

 * The `External` definition requires that the reported address MUST NOT be from the cluster's service networking range, while explicitly scoping out how the implementation internally provisions that address (e.g. a LoadBalancer backed by a Service with a ClusterIP).
 Is this distinction clear enough, or should the spec say more about the boundary between the reported address and the implementation's internal plumbing?